bbarker/bbarker-unison/transcripts/GeneticAlgorithms.md

 .uniopt.evo.genetic> view iterateGenDefault
 ```

-## Generation simulation for the KnapSack Problem
+## Generation Simulation for the KnapSack Problem

 To make sure we don't have surprising performance issues, let's
 make sure we're only using our fitness function in one place: